ahuggel/pentomino/README.md

 | **-s** _tryfile_ | Read _tryfile_ and solve it (see ```Stuff/*.try```) |
 | **-v** | Be more verbose |

-The following command finds and prints all solutions in color:
+The following command finds all solutions and writes them to the terminal in color:

 ```
 $ ./pentomino -cv pentomino.ini